 In this college preparatory communication course, students develop their reading, writing, listening, speaking, and critical thinking skills.
 To enhance vocabulary skills, students familiarize themselves with words from within the contexts of various reading assignments.
-Students study grammar, usage, and mechanics integrated within reading and composition; students also read and analyze fiction, nonfiction, poetry, the novel, and drama.
-Longer works in this course include Of Mice and Men, The Tragedy of Romeo and Juliet, and To Kill a Mockingbird.
+Students study grammar, usage, and mechanics integrated within reading and composition; students also read and analyze fiction, non-fiction, poetry, the novel, and drama.
+Longer works that are used as a foundation to student-driven inquiry projects include The Hate U Give, Tell the Wolves I'm Home, & Other Fillers, The Tragedy of Romeo and Juliet, and To Kill a Mockingbird.
 Students follow the writing process while composing core writing assignments and timed writing prompts.
 Students also apply their knowledge of the library and its technology in a workshop setting.
+Criteria for Selection - Approval by 8th grade English teacher.